-Start the day in Perissa by walking along the beautiful black sand beach and soaking up the holiday vibes.
+Start the day in Perissa one of the best beaches of Santorini by walking along the beautiful black sand beach and soaking up the holiday vibes.
 There are plenty of lunch stops along the beach that you can enjoy before heading on your epic island adventure.

 Next stop Red Beach.
 This is quite a busy spot and requires a bit of climbing on the rocks to get around.
 The black volcanic sand sits beneath a towering red sand wall, which is an awesome sight to behold.
 Unlike most of the beach’s, this beach doesn’t have any sun beds so make sure you bring something to sit on if that’s in your plan!
 Take your time on your way back, as there are plenty of nice photo opportunities along the route back to the main road.
 There is also a sunset spot that if you want to dodge the crowds at Oia, then apparently this is your best bet.

 Fira was next on our list.
 This is the capital city of Santorini and the prices definitely showed that.
-There are plenty of restaurants with beautiful views over the cliff, however if you’re on a tight budget then the McDonald’s (which isn’t on the seafront) is your best option.
-The cobbled streets wind round the cliff and make some perfect photo shoots.
+There are plenty of restaurants with beautiful views over the cliff, however, if you’re on a tight budget then the McDonald’s (which isn’t on the seafront) is your best option.
+The cobbled streets wind around the cliff and make some perfect photo shoots.